The Reel Deal | Reels for Bamboo Rods

 Ted Godfrey Classic Reels

-Finally lets talk about casting, casting all day, the casters experience, and how a well balanced rod influences these factors.
-Well it makes a huge difference lets say if your casting a rod with a reel that is far too heavy for the rod you can potentially develop some interesting habits as well as wrist issues.
+Finally, let's talk about casting, casting all day, the caster's experience, and how a well-balanced rod influences these factors.
+Well, it makes a huge difference.
+If you're casting a rod with a reel that is far too heavy for the rod, you can develop some interesting habits as well as wrist issues.
 The rod will have a tendency to lean backwards at rest as well in motion.
-On the other hand if you have a reel that is too light for your cane rod its going to have a tendency to “cascade” on the forward stroke, meaning your rod is going to feel like it leans awkwardly forward which ultimately will influence your casting stroke one way or another.
-Its these subtleties that honestly make a big difference in enjoyment, frustration, or fatigue while fishing.
-This may seem insanely obvious to many but you can only imagine the breath of people I have talked to over the years.
-A 4wt. rod paired with a 3/4 wt. reel easy peezy?
-I have had people insist on using their 8wt. reel filled with 4wt line on a 7' rod lined for a 4weight, crazy right?
-Yea...its crazy stuff.
-Many fly shops will give you the scientifically balanced diet tribe coupled with a lot of brand bias, but honestly after making rods year after year for well over two decades I tend to be a bit more empirical.
-There are no rules in fly fishing, but the limitations of rod and reel are simply common sense, i.e. don't pair a 4wt. rod with a Penn 11/0 deep sea trolling reel because you may need to call an orthopedic surgeon after fishing such a rig!
-Anyway you get the gist and one way or another I have always had a positive, productive, and open conversation when it comes to getting somebody into the perfect reel for one of my rods.
+On the other hand, if you have a reel that is too light for your cane rod, it's going to have a tendency to “cascade” on the forward stroke, meaning your rod is going to feel like it leans awkwardly forward, which ultimately will influence your casting stroke one way or another.
+It's these subtleties that honestly make a big difference in enjoyment, frustration, or fatigue while fishing.
+This may seem insanely obvious to many, but you can only imagine the breadth of people I have talked to over the years.

-thanks for letting me share~ Clint Bova www.cjbovarods.com
+Thanks for letting me share~ Clint Bova www.cjbovarods.com